 For one thing, you may be able to sanitize the work, so it is not identifiable as having been created for someone else, as discussed below.
 More tangibly, however, you can organize, study, and store that work for your personal use.
 Even if you can’t share work items, having past projects on hand to refresh your memory before an interview, you will better prepare you to speak to your experience.
 Additionally, you may someday use that work as a template for a similar project that crops up.

 As far as storing this sort of work within your collection, to remind you of any limitations on sharing ensure that you place it in a folder that is appropriately named.
 Whether you label the folder “PRIVATE,” “DO NOT SHARE,” or “WARNING,” is immaterial.
 Just be careful to set it aside from other projects you can share freely.

-What goes in your professional portfolio?
+What goes into your professional portfolio?

 What you place in your portfolio is entirely up to you.
-It should, however, be work that: (a) you can attribute solely to yourself; and (b) highlights your unique skills.
+It should, however, be work that: (a) you can attribute solely to yourself, and (b) highlights your unique skills.
 Do not include group projects that you worked on (unless you can isolate and share only your portion of the project).
-Also, try not to include final products that others in your organization heavily edited or changed.
+Also, try not to add final products that others in your organization heavily edited or changed.